NGC 3780

 NGC 3780 is a spiral galaxy in the constellation of Ursa Major.
 Its velocity with respect to the cosmic microwave background is 2557±12 km/s, which corresponds to a Hubble distance of 37.71 ± 2.65 Mpc.
 However, 10 non-redshift measurements give a closer mean distance of 33.620 ± 2.789 Mpc.
 It was discovered by German-British astronomer William Herschel on 14 April 1789.

-NGC 3780 is a is a LINER galaxy, i.e. a galaxy whose nucleus has an emission spectrum characterized by broad lines of weakly ionized atoms.
+NGC 3780 is a LINER galaxy, i.e. a galaxy whose nucleus has an emission spectrum characterized by broad lines of weakly ionized atoms.
 It also has an active galaxy nucleus, i.e. it has a compact region at the center of a galaxy that emits a significant amount of energy across the electromagnetic spectrum, with characteristics indicating that this luminosity is not produced by the stars.

 NGC 3780 group

 According to A. M. Garcia, NGC 3780 is the namesake of a small group of galaxies.
 The NGC 3780 group (also known as LGG 247) includes at least four galaxies, including NGC 3888, UGC 6596, and UGC 6774.